 As a result of government restrictions, financial institutions have no choice but to work from home.
 People are making online transactions more than ever, as ATM services are limited.
 A lot of paperwork and verification has to be done from home.
 This creates a crease in the system.
 Criminals have been using this opportunity to exploit those who are new and vulnerable to technology.
 “Organized criminals are exploiting the fears of consumers, some of whom have to use online systems for the first time,” says lawyer John Binns.

 The last few months have put a halt on banking procedures, which require face-to-face communication.
-However, this is being done through technological tools in many places.
+Nevertheless, this is being done through technological tools in many places.
 Government-issued IDs and documents have to be cross-checked through video calls and screenshots, for instance.

 Anyone who goes against the government circulated regulations and restrictions, is committing a crime.
 Migrant workers and laborers survive only on daily wages.
 Small businesses, at the same time, are facing financial issues due to the shutdown.
 Those who fall into these two categories have lost their income completely for an indefinite period.
 Manufacturing companies are facing the worst hit by the pandemic.
 The option to work from home is not feasible for them.

 “Above all, solicitors should continue to ask questions, to know their clients and the markets in which they operate – and to understand their sources of wealth.
 For example, would it make sense that a business client in an industry forced to close, is still generating revenue or has money to invest?
 Taking time to pause and ask these questions is vital, perhaps even more so in times such as these.”, says Graham Mackenzie, Head of AML at the Law Society of Scotland.